kstamand/modsyslogui/README.md

 __IT IS NOT RECOMMENDED TO INSTALL THIS SCRIPT AND SCRIBE AT THE SAME TIME.
 CHOOSE ONE OR THE OTHER__

 ## Overview:
-- Installs script onto router that adds filtering capabilities to the routers "System Log" UI page
+- Installs script onto router to add filtering capabilities to the routers "System Log" UI page
-- The script provides an interactive manu of options to maintain the script and perform various maintenance functions
+- The script provides an interactive manu of options to perform various script maintenance functions
-- Custom System Log filtering capabilities added with this script:
+- Custom System Log filtering capabilities added with this script include:
 	1. Hardcoded Filtering - By default, the System Log page filters log records to display based on the contents of a "logFilter.json" file.
 This script includes an EDIT option that allows you to customize to your liking.
  	2. Dynamic Filtering - The System Log page is modifed to allow you to interactively seltect which log records to INCLUDE or EXCLUDE, with the default action of filtering records based on the contents of the logFilter.json file